lukxsx/auction-platform/README.md

 * Create HTML reports of auctions

 ## Project structure
-The project consist of two separate npm projects.
+The project consist of two separate npm projects and Cypress tests.
-Backend is located in the root of the repository and frontend is located in the `frontend` directory.
+Backend is located in the `backend` directory and frontend is located in the `frontend` directory.
+Cypress tests are in the `cypress` directory.

-In production, the frontend is served from the backend running in a Docker container.
+In production, the frontend is served by the backend running in a Docker container.
 For local development, they are run and developed separately.

 ## User authentication